clem2507/Project2-2_G9/README.md

 ##### Why 'multimodal'?

-Our design allows multiple skills to run at the same time and each one of them can output messages to the user.
+Our design allows multiple skills to run at the same time.
 In other words, the assistant can be requested to search for a file in the device while trying to perform a google search.
 This is a stark contrast with single-threaded versions which would require the user to wait longer.

 Skills can also produce output messages (text, images, links, etc.) without interrupting back-and-forth interaction.